 I’ll help you find El Corte Ingles Valencian Rooftop.
 Corte Ingles is the biggest Spanish department store, however unlike most of the well-known world department stores, in its very broad range of products, it also includes groceries in the basement and the rooftop restaurant.

 It’s not surprising that, with the aim of helping you spend “countless” hours shopping, the company has opened restaurant and café-bar; and correspondingly, the café-bar on the sixth floor of El Corte Inglés (Calle Colon, 27).
 However, rooftops are not common at department stores.
 While for fine dining you may find some more romantic place than this one, the café-bar with its nice views on the old city, has its merits.

-You will also find wide selection of salads, cold cuts (charcuteria) including cheese and all sorts of Spanish jamón… snacks and tapas (bocadillos y tapas), and of course drinks (coffee, beer, wine, soft drinks – you name it) and pastry (pasteleria).
-The bar has also a “corner” for children with small tables and chairs, giving them chance to be “themselves” 😊.
-In other words, it is a friendly family place….
+You will also find a wide selection of salads, cold cuts (charcuteria) including cheese and all sorts of Spanish jamón… snacks and tapas (bocadillos y tapas), and of course drinks (coffee, beer, wine, soft drinks – you name it) and pastry (pasteleria).
+The bar has also a “corner” for children with small tables and chairs, giving them a chance to be “themselves” 😊.
+In other words, it is a friendly family place…

 Once you visit Corte Ingles’ rooftop bar (and find some time to sit and contemplate the beauty of life as seen from the top) it may be also interesting to shortly learn something about the company.

 The beginning of the El Corte Ingléss (English Court) was very modest.
 It all started in 1934 when two men with avision: Ramón Areces Rodriguez and his uncle Cesar Rodriguez Gonzalez bought an old tailor shop in Madrid.